MichelDeudon/formations/content/fr/p/fact-checking-is-wrong/index.md

 A year later, in 2018, Eric Labaye (X87), senior partner at [McKinsey & Company](https://www.bpifrance.fr/nos-actualites/rencontres-economiques-daix-en-provence-un-regard-sur-le-monde-demain), was appointed executive President of Polytechnique and later President of the newly created Institut Polytechnique de Paris.

-Jacques Biot (X71), Polytechnique's previous executive President, joined Huawei.
+Jacques Biot (X71), Polytechnique's previous executive President, joined Huawei with the head of the Paris-Saclay Center for Data Science.

-The divorce between Polytechnique and the University Paris-Saclay, Mc Kinsey and Huawei, the USA and China was announced by Macron in October 2017, the year of his first election.
+The divorce between Polytechnique and the University Paris-Saclay, the USA and China was [announced by Macron in 2017](https://www.lemonde.fr/campus/article/2017/10/25/emmanuel-macron-met-fin-au-projet-de-pole-universitaire-et-scientifique-unique-a-saclay_5205975_4401467.html), the year of his first election.

 ## Polytechnique is a symbolic French institution

 Polytechnique is tied to the history of the French Revolution.
-With a budget in 2019 of €192 million, the Court of Auditors wrote in February 2020
+With a budget of €192 million in 2019, the Court of Auditors wrote in February 2020

 > <i>École Polytechnique: an uncertain strategy, management to be rectified</i>.
 [2020 annual report](https://www.ccomptes.fr/system/files/2020-02/20200225-12-TomeI-ecole-polytechnique.pdf).

-Macron's McKinseyGate was disclosed in 2022.
+Macron's [McKinseyGate](https://www.youtube.com/watch?v=4ciN_0BNOzQ&ab_channel=BLAST%2CLesouffledel%27info) was disclosed in 2022.

-Yet, after Macron asked French citizens to reduce their individual energy consumption by 10% in September 2022, in the context of an energy crisis in Europe, 7 polytechniciens in Paris, co-authored one of Facebook's largest artificial intelligence model in February 2023, requiring 449 MWh to train a single model on NVIDIA hardware.
+Yet, after Macron asked French citizens to reduce their individual energy consumption by 10% in September 2022, in the context of an energy crisis in Europe, 7 polytechniciens in Paris, co-authored one of Facebook's largest artificial intelligence model in February 2023, requiring [449 MWh to train a single model](https://www.mtpcours.fr/en/c/desinformation/emma-strubell/) on NVIDIA hardware.

 <i>Training a single model is the minimum amount of work you can do (…) This trend toward training huge models on tons of data is not feasible for academics.
-There's an issue of equitable access between researchers in academia versus researchers in industry.</i> - Emma Strubell, lead author of the paper [Energy and Policy Considerations for Deep Learning in NLP](https://www.mtpcours.fr/en/c/desinformation/emma-strubell/) (ACL 2019).
+There's an issue of equitable access between researchers in academia versus researchers in industry.</i> - Emma Strubell, lead author of the paper [Energy and Policy Considerations for Deep Learning in NLP](https://www.mtpcours.fr/en/c/desinformation/emma-strubell/).

 Two weeks later, on March 7, 2023, France went on a historical strike and ten days later, the executive duo Macron/Borne (X81) used the article 49.3 of the Constitution to force a reform through Parliament without a vote, for the 100th time of the fifth Republic.